-Check-in for updates; we will add to this list as we find more to do.
+Check-in for daily and seasonal updates; as we will add and change activities according to holidays and time of year.
 If you come across anything you'd like to add, send it to us at info@HesperiaParks.com!

 Click Here to Learn 13 Amazing Otter Facts on DiscoverWildlife.com